l2xl/papers/time-shifted-mining.md

 $D$ - some base block difficulty (calculated as usual).

-$T$ - maximum allowed mining time shift.
-If a miner does not create a new block template during T blocks back from the current blockchain height then it loses his right to make it.
+$T$ - the mining time shift.
+After $T$ blocks a miner gets his right to make new block template.

+$W$ - the amount of blocks when a block creator can use hit right to create a new block template.

 $N$ - a "normal" size of the block creators pool.
-May be equal to the size of the time-shift mining window if the mining scheme allows it.
+May be equal to the size of the time-shift mining window $W$ if the mining scheme allows it.

 $S_i$ - the distance in blocks between an exact available block template and the current blockchain height.